pchalamet/fbus/README.md

 Transport leverages exchanges (one for each message type) to distribute messages across consumers (subscribing a queue).

+It supports only a simple concurrency model:
+* no concurrency at bus level for receive.
+This does not mean you can't have concurrency, you just have to handle it explicitely: you have to create multiple bus instances in-process and it's up to you to synchronize correctly among threads if required.
+* Sending is a thread safe operation - but locking happens behind the scene to access underlying channel/connection.
+* Automatic recovery is configured on connection.

+The default implementation use following settings:
+* messages are sent as persistent
+* a consumer fetches one message at a time and ack/nack accordingly
+* message goes to dead-letter on error

 ### Json (package FBus.Json)